guggero/blips/blip-tap.md

 ### Feature Bits

-* new feature bit and channel tyep
+* new feature bit and channel type
   * both even
-  * new chan type TLV and node ann level feature bit as well (can seek out those to open asset chans with)
+  * new channel type TLV and node announcement level feature bit as well (can seek out those to open asset channels with)

 Inheriting the structure put forth in BOLT 9, we define a new feature bit to be placed in the `init` message, `node_announcement` and also